Configure Invasive Pest Management

 15. Click Save Save.

-Update arcade expressions
+Update Arcade expressions

 Arcade expressions allow you to dynamically hide elements, require them, and enable editing depending on conditions set in the expression.
 You can also add calculated expressions, which allow you to calculate and populate data in the form.
 The Invasive Pest Field Map includes several Arcade expressions to streamline the data collection experience.